albreax/thermometer/README.md

 ## Description

-Provides a Rest endpoint to read the temperature from a DS18B20 sensor.
+This project is a simple thermometer based on the ESP8266 microcontroller.
+It uses the DS18B20 temperature sensor and provides the temperature via a MQTT.

 ## Hardware